arun2pratap/continuousLoading/README.md

 download contniousLoading_1.0.0 and run default.html inside demo folder

 ##How to use:
-Use it the same was as the jqGrid with an additional parameter to continous loading.
+Use it the same was as the jqGrid with an additional parameter to continous loading

 ##Options:
 ```javascript